-Replicating Oracle redo or SQL Server transaction log information only
+Replicating Oracle redo log information only

-When replicating only the EVA Vdisks containing archived redo log, online redo log, and control file information in the case of Oracle or transaction logs in the case of SQL Server, there is less data to be transferred to the alternate site.
-As there is hardly no overhead of Continuous Access to be seen with this workload in a zero-latency SAN replicating the entire database, the effect of a performance advantage for redo log shipping can be seen only in a Continuous Access configuration having the ISLs spanning a distance beyond a local or metropolitan area.
-This is shown in Figure 5.
-See the considerations in the design trade-off section of the Continuous Access EVA Design Reference Guide.
+When replicating only the EVA Vdisks containing Oracle archived redo log, online redo log, and control file information, there is less data to be transferred to the alternate site.
+As there is hardly no overhead of Continuous Access to be seen with this workload in a zero-latency SAN replicating the entire database, the effect of a performance advantage for redo log shipping can be seen only in a Continuous Access configuration having the intersite links spanning a distance beyond a local or metropolitan area.
+This is shown in Figure 3.
+See the considerations in the design trade-off section of the Continuous Access A Design Reference Guide.